gavinmcfall/nerdzblog/content/posts/2025/10 Tailscale Split DNS/index.md

 ```

 I also enabled **Override local DNS** to ensure Tailscale's DNS config takes precedence when connected.

+{{< notice info >}}
+**Why UDM Pro instead of k8s-gateway?** I previously used k8s-gateway for internal DNS, but later migrated to using external-dns-unifi which pushes DNS records directly to my UDM Pro.
+This simplifies the architecture — UDM serves the same DNS records to LAN clients, pods (via CoreDNS forwarding), and Tailscale clients.
+One source of truth for internal DNS.
+{{< /notice >}}

 ## Testing It Works